tds333/stdconfigparser/docu/description.rst

 by a user it is really visible and good named.
 Why should I avoid to use it?

-Because most of the time if the application uses good default values and uses the defaults parameter of the parser there is no need to have them also in the file.
+Because the application should uses good default values and uses the defaults parameter of the parser there is no need to have them also in the file.
 The need to have them because of interpolation is also lowered.
 We can specify the section explicitly.

 For all of this, keep in mind, there can be a special section in a file called "DEFAULTS".
-If you seed it remember my words about it.
+If you see it remember my words about it.
+If you use the write method of the parser you will also see these defaults.

 Interpolation
 -------------

 Only mentioned before but not described in detail.
-Avoid it to mention it till know.
-Because it can be so useful but makes also everything more complicated.
 I self thought long about it, should it be part of the StdConfigParser or not.
 For me the conclusion was, it is useful for the end user and can help him/her a lot.
 But if not needed in the configuration to have it will not disturb.
+The user decides to use it.
+And because most users are lazy like me and don't want to change the same value at 1000 places they will use it.
+It is also super elegant solution to provide and describe default values.

 One possible way is to have an option at the parser for it.
 But I want to have one standard way and not two ways.
 So I decided it is there.
 After this the decision for the format was really easy.
-We use simple the extended interpolation format of Python.
+We use simply the extended interpolation format of Python configparser module.
-Interpolation for the configuration is simple a replace this by that at access time.
+Interpolation for the configuration is simple a replace "this by that" at access time.
 It is not like a template at parsing time.
 Really when you access the key the replacement is done every time again when you access the key.
 No cache you are up to date for changes in other places.
+Don't care about performance it is not the problem at configuration level.
+Here we care about most up to date and good usable defaults.
+Even if someone changes something at another level.
+This is a feature you will later as a user and programmer learn to love and understand the full power of it.
+Lot of other configuration solution do this wrong and prefer performance over up to date values, which is not what a user want.

-Enough text, the format is simple: ${key} to insert the value of the key when accessing.
-Or over sections: ${section:key}
+Enough text, the format is simple: ``${key}`` to insert the value of the key when accessing.
+Or over sections: ``${section:key}``

 .. code-block:: ini